 How Much Does ShelfAware Cost?

-ShelfAware’s sophisticated software and hardware solution is a service, so it’s billed monthly for only $500 per month.
+ShelfAware’s sophisticated software and hardware solution is a service, so it’s billed monthly for around $1000 per month.
 Once ShelfAware is installed, there are no other upfront costs.
 The hardware uses standard off-the-shelf Zebra products, so it’s inexpensive and readily available.

 The RFID-powered smart labels add about 5 cents for package tracking.
 That quickly pays for itself with the massive amounts of consumption data they produce.